 Links between meat consumption and climate change have been widely known for many years, partly due to deforestation in the Amazon rainforest to make room for the livestock.
 Clearing these forests is estimated to produce a staggering 17% of global greenhouse gas emissions, more than the entire transport sector.
 Increased meat-eating has followed rising affluence in many parts of the world.
 China's levels doubled between 1990 and 2002.
-Back in 1961, the Chinese consumed a mere 3.6kg per person, while in 2002 they reached 52.4kg each; half of the world's pork is now consumed in China.
 The size of the hole in the ozone layer.
 The ozone layer is vital for the continuation of much of life on earth - its protective effect stops harmful UV-C radiation from reaching the surface.

 Whilst some of our efforts may have had unintended consequences , the struggle still remains to ensure that the existing hole does not continue to grow.
+The data below shows that since the Montreal protocol came into force, the size of the ozone hole has increased in size by 36%.
 Global surface temperatures.
 Carbon emissions data: can the Copenhagen climate summit bring these down?
 Full data, new viz.
 The Csummit is finally here - and Copenhagen is likely to be a historic moment, whatever the result.

 The background to the Copnehagen summit is the amount of carbon we're pumping out into the atmosphere.
 These are the figures, and the latest visualisation we've produced.
 Which country is number one in carbon emissions?
 Up until very recently, it was the US - now, it is indisputedly China, as shown by this data.
 The Copenhagen climate summit 'Danish' text - as a wordle.
 The UN Copenhagen climate talks are in disarray today after developing countries reacted furiously to leaked documents that show world leaders will next week be asked to sign an agreement that hands more power to rich countries and sidelines the UN's role in all future climate change negotiations.

 We wondered what this text looked like as a Wordle.
+The results are here - and the full word counts are below.
 Copenhagen confusion: Information is beautiful on the climate change sceptics.
 I'm fascinated by climate deniers and climate sceptics.

 Today, key climate scientists withdrew their predictions.
+Of a metre sea-level rise by 2100.
 Carbon emissions in every local authority in the UK.
 See what they are where you live.
 The government has published carbon emisisons at a detailed level across the UK.

 All our holiday flights, all the power used in our homes or … Russia?
 Okay, so it's kind of a trick question, but according to a scientific paper published this week, we might reasonably conclude that the answer is Russia – though to understand why it's necessary to go back a couple of steps.
 For the purposes of the Kyoto treaty, a nation's carbon footprint is considered to be a sum of all the greenhouse gas released within its borders.
 But as many people – myself included – have been pointing out for years, that approach ignores all the laptops, leggings, lampshades and other goods that rich countries import from China and elsewhere.
 Carbon map infographic: a new way to see the Earth move.
 How can you map the world to show global data in an immediately clear way?